anthonie/awesome/README.md

 awesome
 =======

-A collection of scripts to be used under the Awesome Window Manager
+A collection of scripts and config files, to be used with various programs under the Awesome Window Manager.